Business Studies & Spanish

 The third year is spent at a university or business school in the country of the language you are studying.
 Trinity has exchange agreements with a range of leading universities and business schools throughout Europe.
 The vast majority of modules and examinations, taken during your year abroad, will be through the medium of your chosen language.
 On conclusion of the academic year, experience of the business culture in the country of your chosen language may be gained through a work placement of approximately two months’ duration.

 In fourth year, all students are required to complete a Capstone module that involves independent research as the core learning activity.
-Fourth year module choices include:

-Strategic Management Theory & Practice.
+Strategic Management Theory and Practice

-International Business and the Global Economy.
+International Business and the Global Economy

-Financial Reporting and Analysis.
+Financial Reporting and Analysis

-International Finance.
+International Finance

-Advances in Marketing Theory and Practice.
+Advances in Marketing Theory and Practice

-Social Innovation and Social Impact.
+Social Innovation and Social Impact

-Digital Marketing.
+Digital Marketing

 Managing People and Leading Change